 Outreach to People with Developmental Disabilities

 - Dance for PD Riverdale is a movement class for individuals with Parkinson’s and their families, friends, and caregivers.
-The group meets from 11 a.m.-12:15 p.m. on Thursdays in the Peter Jay Sharp Athletic and Recreation Center.
+The group meets from 11 a.m. to 12:15 p.m. on Thursdays in the Peter Jay Sharp Athletic and Recreation Center.

-- Leake and Watts continues to positively impact the lives of more than 5,000 children, adults, and families in the greater New York City metro area each day.
-Leake and Watts is a not-for-profit agency committed to addressing a myriad of challenges that confront individuals and families dealing with poverty, disabilities, and a lack of access to education and basic services.
+- Rising Ground (formerly known as Leake and Watts) continues to positively impact the lives of more than 5,000 children, adults, and families in the greater New York City metro area each day.
+Rising Ground is a not-for-profit agency committed to addressing a myriad of challenges that confront individuals and families dealing with poverty, disabilities, and a lack of access to education and basic services.

 Mission and Ministry Trips